iterative/terraform-provider-iterative/docs/guides/getting-started.md

 project/
 ├── main.tf
 └── results/
-    └── greeting.txt (created in the cloud and downloaded locally)
+    └── epoch.txt (created in the cloud and downloaded locally)
 ```

 ## Initialise Terraform